Waddell Buddhist temple shooting: Doody

-Interrogation techniques similar to those used on the Tucson Four were also used against Doody and Garcia and the 9th Circuit Court of Appeals ruled that Doody's confession was illegally coerced.
-Gary L. Stuart, a lawyer with deep knowledge of the case, said Doody's confession never should have stood up in court.
+Interrogation techniques similar to those used on the Tucson Four were also used against Doody and Garcia and the 9th Circuit Court of Appeals ruled in 2011 that Doody's confession was illegally coerced.
+Gary L. Stuart, a lawyer with deep knowledge of the case, said Doody's confession never should have stood up in court at the 1994 trial.

 Legacy

-The investigation led to public outrage over then-Maricopa-County-Sheriff Tom Agnos.
+The investigation led to public outrage over then-Maricopa County Sheriff Tom Agnos.
 It eventually turned into a campaign issue when Joe Arpaio, who was a former DEA agent at the time, campaigned on a promise to restore credibility to the office.
 Agnos was eventually defeated by Arpaio in the November 1992 general election.